thousandlemons/English-words-pronunciation-mp3-audio-download/README.md

 Apparently, each key is an English word and the value is the URL to the MP3 audio files.

-The `data.json` file is only 1.8MB so you can load it in your memory and let it serve as a lookup table.
-This should have covered most unique words out there in English.
-If the word you are looking for is not in the list, you should probably look for some other sources.
-Ask me for help if you wanna make a crawler and you don't know how.
+The `data.json` file is only 1.8 MB so you can load it in your memory and let it serve as a lookup table.

 ## Acknowledgements

 The word list was downloaded from [Mieliestronk's](http://www.mieliestronk.com/wordlist.html).
 There are 56K+ words in the list but only 24K+ are recognized as unique words.

 Finally thanks to [vocabulary.com](http://vocabulary.com) for making their website so easily crawlable.
-Google no longer provides such feature though.